 Sole Proprietorship Taxes

 The required records are tax-based.
 Net profit (or loss) is straightforward.
 The business income is part of your overall household income.
 The main difference is that as a sole proprietor, you are required to pay the entire amount of social security and Medicaid contribution.
 Most single owner businesses file quarterly estimated taxes.

 In many tax brackets, running a sole proprietorship is an advantage.
 Business related expenses are deductable and can offset other income.
 Two important deductions are for a home office and automobile mileage.
 You are even allowed to claim a loss for your business and offset the taxes you would otherwise pay on a second income.
 The IRS does, however, expect you to make money sooner or later.
 It is unwise to tempt an audit by losing money consistently.

 Sole Proprietorship Liability

 As the owner, you will keep all the assets and liabilities under your own name.
 While the business can have another name, this type of structure doesn’t separate you legally from business obligations.
-A DBA (Doing Business As) is a filing with the local treasurer’s office that registers your business name.
 If you are sued though, it will be a direct attack against your personal assets.
 Your non-business belongings (house, property, and savings) are all at risk.

 This is one of the major downsides to a sole proprietorship.
 We live in a society that is quick to place blame and attempt recovery through the courts.
 One way to deal with this and maintain sole ownership is to buy liability insurance.
 Many home insurance policies offer a tie-in for liability under an umbrella policy – check with your insurance agent.
 Bonding is also available in many industries.